There are countless reasons a person might decide to leave their job.

 Work life can be so hectic and fast-moving that you don’t really have the time to revise your skills and take stock of your abilities.
 When you’re constantly working, it’s a luxury to be able to take a moment and think about how you can improve your performance.

-In this transition phase, it’s a great idea to think about which skills and abilities you have improved in your time at your last role and which you may need to work on and sharpen up.
+In this transition phase, it’s a great idea to think about which skills and abilities you have improved in your time in your last role and which you may need to work on and sharpen up.
 It’s natural that different professional environments foster different abilities, so it’s important to think about how you may have changed and developed in that time.

 Above all else, it’s important to have a lot of faith in yourself and your ability to make this time of transition a successful and fruitful one.
 It can be highly stressful at times, so be sure to go easy on yourself and understand that even when things seem terrible, in the end, they almost always turn out great.